-PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
-Examines theories of cognitive development as a framework for conceptualizing the way young children acquire scientific and mathematical skills, concepts, and abilities.
+PRQ: Successful completion of any CCR course or qualifying placement score or exemption, or successful completion of any CCR course with a grade of S/C or better.
+Examines theories of cognitive development as a framework for conceptualizing the way young children acquire scientific and mathematical skills, concepts and abilities.
 Enables students to research and develop appropriate individual and group scientific/mathematical activities for young children.